 The case for hobbies for women is clear, but how do you pick the right one from a long list of hobbies and interests?
 The last thing we all need is another thing to add to the to-do list, so we’ve weighed up the most popular hobbies for women and what you need to get started.

 Best for those who want to embrace spirituality and feel calmer

 - Can be difficult to master at first

 - Classes can be expensive

-Yoga is about so much more than simply honing your technique on one of your best yoga mat - it’s a whole lifestyle and the more you learn about yoga and its ancient principles, the more it will benefit you off the mat.
-“Yoga isn't just about the yoga postures themselves, the practice takes us on a journey of self-discovery,” Lauren Brady, yoga teacher and founder of Lauren Brady Yoga, told w&h.
+Yoga is about so much more than simply rolling out your best yoga mat and honing your technique – it’s a whole lifestyle and the more you learn about yoga and its ancient principles, the more it will benefit you off the mat.
+“Yoga isn't just about the postures themselves, the practice takes us on a journey of self-discovery,” Lauren Brady, yoga teacher and founder of Lauren Brady Yoga told w&h.
 "Firstly connecting us to our bodies and breath, and then taking us deeper.
 We learn to see ourselves more clearly on and off the mat, to witness our thoughts and reactions, and ultimately it guides us to see that we are part of something greater than ourselves, connecting us to our spirituality.”

-Yoga is one of the most popular exercise forms in the world.
+Yoga is one of the most popular exercise forms in the world, as well as being one of the most popular hobbies for women.
 Last year the Yoga Alliance reported that around 36 million people were regularly practicing yoga in America alone and 56% of those were classed as beginners.
 With so many tutorials online, yoga is a hobby that you can get started with very easily.
-Yoga with Adrienne is used by over seven million people worldwide and offers a great starting point on YouTube on yoga for beginners.
-The benefits of yoga are clear; not only will you feel stronger and fitter, yoga can also help reduce stress, increase happiness and improve memory function.
+The benefits of yoga are clear; not only will you feel stronger and fitter, but yoga can also help reduce stress, increase happiness and improve memory function.

 - You're left with a unique finished product